-One of the delights of travel is getting an authentic local experience –
+One of the true delights of travel is getting an authentic local experience.

-This day trip, is a way experience the city like a local – no better way to achieve this, than to get on a scooter.
-Don’t worry – you don’t’ have to drive, relax from the pillion position while our expert chauffeurs take you through this cool town.
+On this day out in central Vietnam, we experience the Danang like a local.
+And there’s no better way to achieve this than to get on a scooter.
+Don’t worry – you don’t have to drive!
+Relax from the pillion position while our expert chauffeurs take you through this cool town.

-Our first stop, is to get a special noodle dish from Quang Nam Da Nang Province, where Da Nang is located in central Vietnam.
-This regional delicacy is normally served with Pork and Shrimp (together).
-It’s eaten with a crispy rice pancake called bánh tráng, key ingredients include lots of fresh vegetables, and peanuts which gives it a unique taste to some other noodle dishes.
+Our first stop is to get a special noodle dish that hails from Danang’s Quang Nam Da Nang Province.
+This regional delicacy is normally served with pork and shrimp (together).
+It’s eaten with a crispy rice paper pancake called bánh tráng, key ingredients include lots of fresh vegetables and peanuts which gives it a unique taste to some other noodle dishes.

-One can not spend the whole day eating, and this is a discovery into everyday life and culture of Vietnam as well.
-Driving to Da Nang it’s impossible to miss this famous coast line.
-We’ll check out China Beach, this coastline is 30km long and you could walk from the base of Monkey Mountain, on the northern edge of Danang all the way south to the ancient city of Hoi An.
-While we’re waiting for some of the food to digest, we can get some fun as well as take some time to check out local fisherman and their basket boats.
-Unique to Vietnam these unique coracle shaped boats have been used for years for fishing.
+This coastline is 30km long and you could walk from the base of Monkey Mountain, located on the northern edge of Danang, all the way south to the ancient city of Hoi An.
+While we’re waiting for some of the food to digest, we can get some fun as well as take some time to check out the local fisherman and their basket boats.
+Unique to Vietnam, these unique coracle shaped boats have been used for years for fishing.

-When we talk about every day Vietnamese life in relation to food, the nuances of a country certainly add a great character.
-A Street food adventure of Vietnam wouldn’t be possible without some tiny chairs and an outdoor stove!
-Most shops don’t have permits to have their tables all the way out into the street – tiny plastic furniture is a way to vendors to quickly pack up and clear out when needed!
+When we talk about everyday Vietnamese life in relation to food, the nuances of a country certainly add a great character.
+A street food adventure of Vietnam wouldn’t be possible without some tiny chairs and an outdoor stove!
+Most shops don’t have permits to have their tables all the way out into the street – tiny plastic furniture is a way for vendors to quickly pack up and clear out when needed!

 Next on the menu is a fun “do it yourself” type pork dish.
 Bánh Cuốn Thịt Nướng are wet pieces of rice paper (or pancake) rolled with grilled pork and is a common dish in central of Vietnam.
 You get all the mixers and build your own specifically to your own liking.
 They are served on a tray consisting of a stack of wet rice papers, skewers of charcoal grilled pork, a dish of fresh herbs and vegetables, and a peanut sauce as a dip.
 What you need to do is roll it, dip it and enjoy!